JosephAuresy/sm_issues_analysis/README.md

 ## Overview

-This repository contains a systematic scientific analysis of user-reported issues in the [SWAT-MODFLOW Google Group](https://groups.google.com/g/swat-modflow), covering approximately 409 discussion threads from 2015 to 2025.
+This repository contains partial results from an ongoing research project analyzing user-reported issues in the public SWAT-MODFLOW Google Group (2015–2025).

-The analysis was conducted as part of ongoing PhD research on coupled surface water–groundwater modelling.
-It applies a grounded theory coding methodology (open coding → axial coding → taxonomy) to classify, quantify, and propose systematic solutions for the recurring problems faced by the SWAT-MODFLOW user community worldwide.

-The findings are intended to support:
-- A peer-reviewed publication targeting **Environmental Modelling & Software** (Elsevier)
-- Improvements to the **QSWATMOD2** graphical interface and workflow documentation
-- A referenceable knowledge base for future SWAT-MODFLOW users and researchers
+The purpose of this repository is to document **descriptive observations** and **high-level patterns** identified during the early stages of a broader PhD research agenda on coupled surface water–groundwater modelling.

+⚠️ **Important:**
+This repository intentionally excludes the core methodology, theoretical framework, diagnostic algorithms, and generalizable concepts under development.
+Only non-sensitive, non-proprietary components are shared here.

 ---